dallas-hall/kode-kloud-engineer/devops/git/git-clone-repo.md

 # Connect to the storage server
 ssh natasha@ststor01

-# Check current Linux version, it was CentOS 7.6
+# Check current Linux version, it was CentOS Stream 8
 cat /etc/*release*

 # Switch to root
-sudo su
+sudo -i

 # Go to the correct path
 cd /usr/src/kodekloudrepos